arti0090/notification-task/README.md

 ## STEPS AND THOUGHT PROCESS

-So first thing is to setup project, I am using PHP and SQL database from my machine, but I will leave the docker files provided from Symfony.
+1. So the first thing is to set up project, I am using a PHP and SQL database from my machine, but I will leave the docker files provided from Symfony.
 I will not focus on them (if I will have time I will check them at the end).

 Setup with commands: